Rhain-U/milestone-project-2/README.md

 ### 6.1 Testing User Stories

 #### Client Goals

+#### Goal: - Ability to clearly understand the main aim of the game.

+Result - ✔ - The site is erasy to use with clear title and rules of the game.

-##### Goal: To be able to view the site on a range of devices.
+##### Goal: - To be able to view the site on a range of devices.

-Result- ✔ - The site is responsive on a number of browsers and devices.
+Result- ✔ - The site is responsive on a number of browsers and devices. ( some CSS is effected on Firefox browser.)

-##### Goal: An easy-to-use format to proceed through the quiz.
+##### Goal: - An easy-to-use game that is suitable children 6 and above as well as teenagers and adults.

-Result- ✔ - simple and clear format of how to step through each section and complete the quiz.
+Result- ✔ - simple and clear format with bright colourful imagary texted on lighthouse to ensure it meets accessability guidlines.

-##### Goal: Ability to clearly identify which option you have clicked on, and change selection before moving to the next question
+##### Goal: - Ability to clearly understand which mole to hit and know when it has been hit.

-Result- ✔ - the selected option is highlighted and the option even expands subtly to clearly showcase the selection.
-The user also has the ability to change their selection before moving the the next question.
+Result- ✔ - Each of the moles are of a high image quality and have clear differences as one looks andy with lots of mud/ marks on and the good mole is happy with smily face and clean.

 #### Returning Client Goals

-##### Goal: Bright and engaging imagery without compromising visibility of the written content.
+##### Goal: Bright and colourful display with a customised cursor.

-Result- ✔ - The site includes relevant images, following a similar colour theme and is bright and engaging.
+Result- ✔ - The site is very bright and enticing with colourful font in the hope that the user will want to return to play the game again and again.

 ##### Goal: Ability to restart the quiz

-Result- ✔ - A clear and obvious restart button is visible throughout the quiz and also on the final result page which navigates the user back to the start.
+Result- ✔ - A clear and obvious restart button is visible on the results page giving the user the option to play again.

-##### Goal: Ability to feedback on future destination suggestions
+##### Goal: - Ability to provide feedback for further adaptations to the game.

-Result- ✘ - Due to time constraints I was unable to include a feedback function however on future implementations this is something that I would consider to include.
+Result- ✔ - There is a clear feedback section on the results page where the user can submit their thoughts on the game and what they would like to see added for future adaptions to the game.

 ### 6.2 Accessibility
-During the designing and styling process of the website, I have kept in mind to aim to make the page as user friendly and accessible as possible.
-I have achieved this by:

-Semantic HTML -Use of descriptive alt attributes on the images used throughout the site. -I have checked the colour scheme used on the page using [WebAIM](https://webaim.org/resources/contrastchecker/) to check the colour contrast.
+Throughout this project my aim has been to keep this simple as possible so that it is easy to understand by all ages and disabilities.

+I chose to use GIMP to darken the background so that the font is much more visable and clear.

 I have also used the chrome extension Web Disability Simulator to also consider the visuals of the page and contrast between the content for users with visual impairments.